daoducanhc/Tumor_Segmentation/README.md

 Dataset is stored in the binary data container format that the MATLAB program uses (.mat file) [[link]](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427)

-It's contains 3064 brain MRI images and coordinates of tumor for each image (Data is labeled).
-Each image has dimension ```512 x 512 x 1```.
+It contains 3064 brain MRI images and coordinates of each image's tumor (Data is labeled).
+Each image has a dimension of ```512 x 512 x 1```.

-We transform .mat type dataset to .png images that can be easily worked with.
+We transform the .mat type dataset to .png images that can efficiently operate.

 MRI - medical image         |  Tumor labeled by the doctor :-------------------------:|:-------------------------: